 You can create dark posts from most ad types.
-The ones that you can not use dark posts with is collections and dynamic ads.
-Usually when there is any dynamic content, the dark post method will not work.
+The ones that you can not use dark posts with are collections and dynamic ads.
+Usually, when there is any dynamic content, the dark post method will not work.
 The content of the ad has to be static.

 Why Use Facebook Dark Posts?

 We’ve covered this before but the biggest reason marketers use dark posts is to keep the social validation on their ads.

 The likes, shares, and comments are a crucial role in providing social validation and credibility that your product and brand are worth stopping for.

 Every single ad you create in your Facebook ad account is a post, they all have their own URL.
 So if you duplicate or create a new ad, that creates a new post URL.

 READ MORE >> Facebook dos and don’ts for great ads

 Instead of creating a new post and starting your likes, comments, and shares from 0, use the dark posting method.

 Now Facebook is trying to fix this issue and they are building in features so that when you duplicate an ad it “should” copy the social validation over.
 But we have found this doesn’t usually happen and the dark post method is much more reliable.